areumb/moderation/README.md

 RAG adjudicator exactly where the research says the classifier is
 unreliable:

-- the Offensive/Hateful margin trigger covers the in-distribution confusion;
+- the Offensive/Hateful margin trigger covers the set-internal confusion;
 - escalating every non-Clean label routes the Clean → Hate false positives to Tier 2, where the adjudicator can overturn them against the allowed-content clauses (counterspeech CL-2, negation CL-4, homonyms CL-5);